openrails/openrails/Source/Documentation/Manual/features-route.rst

 OR provides an :ref:`experimental function that enables the upper wire <options-double-overhead-wires>` for electrified routes.
-The optional parameter ``ortsdoublewireenabled`` in the ``.trk`` file of the route can force the activation or disactivation of the option overriding the user setting in the options panel.
+The optional parameter ``ortsdoublewireenabled`` in the ``.trk`` file of the route can force the activation or deactivation of the option overriding the user setting in the options panel.

 In this example the upper wire is enabled overriding the user setting::